 ADDITIONAL EXPERIENCE AND AWARDS

-Performer and sound operator, “Ecstasy” by Marcus Whale, Liveworks at Carriageworks, Sydney, and Rising at The Substation, Melbourne (2024 and 2025)
+Performer and sound operator, Ecstasy performance by Marcus Whale, Liveworks at Carriageworks, Sydney, and Rising at The Substation, Melbourne (2024 and 2025)

-Recipient, The Australasian Journal of American Studies Postgraduate Essay Prize (2024)
+Recipient, Australasian Journal of American Studies Postgraduate Essay Prize (2024)

 Facilitator, “Cruising 40 Years” public reading group, Inner West Libraries’ Reading Between the Lines program, Leichhardt Library, Sydney (2024)

-Sound designer, Force Majeure Theatre Company’s “IDK” show, Carriageworks, Sydney, and Arts House, Melbourne (2023)
+Sound designer, IDK dance theatre performance by Force Majeure Theatre Company, Carriageworks, Sydney, and Arts House, Melbourne (2023)

 Recipient, Kudos Emerging Writer Award, UNSW, Sydney (2022)